NKI-CCB/imfusion/docs/installation.rst

 Using bioconda (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**IM-Fusion is currently not yet available in bioconda, but will be made
+available soon.
+In the meantime, please use pip to install.**

 The recommended way to install IM-Fusion is using bioconda, as this installs
 IM-Fusion together with its external dependencies into an isolated environment
 using a single command: